Search

 CPVC (chlorinated polyvinyl chloride) pipe is used in hot- and cold-water distribution systems, as well as in sprinkler systems used for fire protection.
 It can withstand higher temperatures than PVC pipe, but its susceptibility to chemical damage is significant – many manufacturers provide lists of substances that must not be used on or near such pipe.

 The chemical makeup of CPVC means its performance in use could be similar to or worse than its PVC cousin.
-It may also produce byproducts from interactions with water and chemicals used to suppress microbial growth:
+It may also produce byproducts from interactions with water and chemicals used to suppress microbial growth.

 PEX pipes